Maybe You Like It, Maybe You Don't

 Caleb is a writer, director, poet, and occasional actor.
 He was the vice-president of the Corpus Christi Owlets and he is a co-founder of Maybe You Like It.
 He wrote and directed Redacted Arachnid and Pleading Stupidity and he co-hosts The Maybe You Like It Podcast with Jake.
 He very briefly considered trying stand-up but thought better of it.

 Jake is a Producer, Actor, Show Caller, Stage Manager, Writer, lighting designer, and social media manager.
 For film he is an Assistant Director, Sound Recordist, and editor.
+He has studied MA Creative Producing at RCSSD and is currently working across a range of projects with The Watford Palace Theatre, Adam Lenson Productions, Herts Inclusive Theatre, and more.
 His online CV is currently under construction and will soon be available to view here;

 Elspeth has worked building her career in the arts industry since leaving college over 8 years ago, from Creative Apprentice to Learning & Participation Officer.
 Her roles have given her opportunity to work on many exciting shows including the World Premiere of David Walliams' The Midnight Gang and Sir Ian McKellen's most recent production of King Lear.
 She is a pretend poet, ukulele player and full-time fan of MYLI.